 - where my code is event-driven from some external system

 - when my software is small and designed around functions / otherwise microservice-y

 All of these definitions are deeply problematic.
 For example, I’ve been able to upload code into Salesforce without worrying about servers and scaling for a while now; generally I don’t pay (either by request or at an additional flat rate) to be able to do that – is that serverless?

 Having software which could be “hibernated” at some point definitely feels like it should be part of the definition, and for that to work broadly it implies the ability to start up very quickly.
 But, that’s true of most dynamic languages.

 I’ve said it before and probably will say it again: one of the reasons that people liked PHP, and the reason it got insanely popular, was because it was so super-simple.
 You didn’t worry about servers; you just got some hosting, uploaded your code, and that code was only executed per-request as needed.
 For the most part, people don’t pay per request in this model, but that seems to me to be a business model decision.

 Is any of this a problem?

 I absolutely agree with James that being broadly accepting in discussion is crucial for diversity.
-It’s clear when you consider the opposite; to be able to point at something and say “That’s not
+It’s clear when you consider the opposite; to be able to point at something and say “That’s not !” is an exclusionary statement.

 Sometimes, that’s ok.
 “Your on-premise SQL database is not serverless!” is a relatively uncontroversial statement: serverless should be a broad church, but I doubt anyone would be offended if that concept wasn’t included.